antoine-dedieu/subset_selection_with_shrinkage/README.md

 The MIO formulation is solved with Gurobi's mixed integer programming solver.

 ## Demo Example
-To see how to use our algorithm on a dataset, please see the example.py file located at
+To see a demo example on how to use our algorithm, please refer to example.py file located at

 python/example/example.py ([link](https://github.com/antoine-dedieu/subset_selection_with_shrinkage/blob/master/python/example/example.py))